2014 shootings at Parliament Hill, Ottawa: Nationally and internationally

 Canadian Armed Forces members in Ottawa, Quebec and Atlantic Canada were told to stay out of uniform when not on active duty, while members in other parts of Canada were not asked to avoid wearing uniforms.
 Further, Canadian military bases around the country heightened their security.
 The incident caused cancellation of a ceremony scheduled for later the same day in Toronto, in which Nobel Peace Prize recipient Malala Yousafzai was to receive her certificate of honorary Canadian citizenship from Stephen Harper.

 Although security was heightened at the Legislative Assembly of Ontario in Toronto, all of the party leaders agreed that the day's session of Question Period should continue.
 In Edmonton, public tours were cancelled for the day at the Legislative Assembly of Alberta and security increased.
 The Legislative Assembly of British Columbia was placed under restricted access and most constituency offices on Vancouver Island were closed as a precaution.
 Nova Scotia's legislature, sitting that day, restricted access in the public gallery to the press and staff of the government and political parties.
-The National Assembly of Quebec flew its flag at half mast the evening of October 22 as a tribute to Cirillo.
+All provincial and territorial assemblies flew flags at half mast the evening of 22 October as a tribute to Cirillo.

 In the United States, security was increased in Washington, D.C.: at the Canadian embassy, United States federal government offices nearby, and the Tomb of the Unknowns at Arlington National Cemetery.
 The Australian Federal Police increased security at Australia's Parliament House, as well as at the Canadian High Commission in Canberra.
 Security at the New Zealand Parliament Buildings was also tightened.